isc-projects/stork/doc/devel.rst

 A check then verifies the returned address of the machine.

-After a few seconds, the Stork Agent detects the Kea application and reports it to the Stork Server.
+After a few seconds, the ``Stork Agent`` detects the Kea application and reports it to the ``Stork Server``.
 The server is periodically polled for updated information about the Kea application.

 .. code-block:: python